S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/proposal-forming.md

 **Solutions disguised as questions**

-There’s a third type of question that’s better to avoid at this stage: solutions disguised as questions, like "_could we use tool X to solve this?_" or "_could we raise funds through an open campaign?_"
+There's a third type of question that's better to avoid at this stage: solutions disguised as questions, like "_could we use tool X to solve this?_" or "_could we raise funds through an open campaign?_"

 Such questions invite listeners to _converge_ on an idea, but in this step of Proposal Forming, we actually want to keep the field open (_divergent_) for as many creative ideas as possible.
 Specific Ideas about solutions are shared in step 6.